• Skip to main content

 2. Amazon also sells a simple black solid plastic chair.

-3. IKEA doesn’t sell a pure plastic option but they do carry a wood plastic composite chair.
-Usually, a wood plastic composite is PVC based, so you would want to check this out in person first to make sure it’s acceptable.
+3. IKEA offers an all-plastic option polypropylene and a wood-plastic composite chair.
+Usually, a wood-plastic composite is PVC-based, so you would want to check this out in person first to make sure it’s acceptable.

 $129